johmar-22/imbalance-screening/README.md

-# Rare-class prediction of low hole effective mass from composition alone
+# Class-imbalance corrections for composition-only screening of low hole effective mass

-A leakage-controlled benchmark of imbalance-handling strategies for composition-only screening.
+A leakage-controlled benchmarking analysis.

 This repository contains the complete source code, result tables and figures for the manuscript *Class-imbalance corrections for composition-only screening of low hole effective mass: a leakage-controlled benchmarking analysis*.

 **Nothing in this repository requires Google Drive, a Colab session, or any manually downloaded data file.** The primary dataset is fetched from Figshare